apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Race without Limits with Rocket Racing in Fortnite! - TrackerFortnite**
+**Exhausted America: CDC says 3.3 million people suffer chronic fatigue syndrome**

-You can read more about it [here](https://www.fortnite.com/news/race-without-limits-with-rocket-racing-in-fortnite).
+You can read more about it [here](https://www.axios.com/2023/12/08/chronic-fatigue-syndrome-america-cdc).

 ## Requirements
 - Python 3.8